maarten-pennings/howto/c64development/readme.md

 I use Windows for testing and debugging
 - Running the VICE _GUI_ to test the two .prg files in an emulated C64.
-- I typically auto-mount the [KCS power cartridge](https://rr.pokefinder.org/wiki/Power_Cartridge).
-  It supports hex commands in BASIC and includes a machine language "monitor".
-  The Binaries section of the above page links to the cartridge image.
-  In VICE use File > Attach cartridge image ... to mount it, set the check-mark to set it as default.

-I'm assuming that if your development system is Ubuntu or Mac, the last step can also be executed in your development system.
+I'm assuming that if your development system is Ubuntu or Mac, the last step can also be executed in the same system.

 ## Install

-If Windows is your development system, first install WSL.
+If, like me, Windows is your development system, you need WSL for the automation part.

+### WSL

-I did this some time ago, so these steps are a bit of a guess:
+I did the WSL install some time ago, so these steps are a bit of a guess:
 - Run `cmd.exe` (or PowerShell) as admin and issue `wsl --install`.
 - Reboot, Ubuntu starts (if not, find it in Start) and you have to create an username/password typically different from your Windows' one.